-Like salt, sugar also draws moisture away from yeast, but the concentration of sugar shouldn’t be high enough to negative impact yeast.
+Like salt, sugar also draws moisture away from yeast, but similarly, the concentration of sugar in pizza dough shouldn’t be high enough to be detrimental to the yeast.
 Sugar in the context of pizza dough is used to aid browning, but there shouldn’t be enough sugar in a pizza dough to make the dough sweet.

 Fats, like water, can act as a dough plasticizer and improve dough extensibility and softness, but when adding fats, unlike water, dough stickiness does not increase.
 Solid fats with a high melting point, like shortening or lard, serve to increase dough volume and promote a fine crumb structure due to the high number of small fat crystals that help stabilize gas bubbles in the dough.
 Fats also decrease crispiness, but in the context of breads, fats can serve to mitigate staling by limiting the transfer of moisture from a bread loaf’s interior to the exterior crust while the bread is being stored.